Unboxed-Software/solana-course/content/token22-on-chain.md

 # Lab

 Now let's get some hands on experience with `Token22` on-chain by implementing a token staking program that will accept both `spl-token` and `Token22` accounts.
 As far as staking programs go, this will be a pretty simple one as we are just using it as an example to illustrate working with `Token22` accounts in a Solana program.
-The progrma will have the following design:
+The program will have the following design:

 * A stake pool account will be created that will hold all of the tokens that are staked.
 There will only be one staking pool for a given token.
 All will be staked in a token account owned by the program.
 * Every stake pool will have a state account that will hold information regarding the amount of tokens staked in the pool, etc.